What Will the Neighbours Say?

 What Will the Neighbours Say? is the second studio album by English-Irish all-female pop group Girls Aloud.
 It was released in the United Kingdom on 29 November 2004 by Polydor Records.
 Brian Higgins and his production team Xenomania were enlisted to produce the entire album, allowing for more inventive ideas.
 What Will the Neighbours Say? explores various subgenres of pop music.

 What Will the Neighbours Say? was released to mostly positive reviews from contemporary music critics.
 It yielded five top-ten singles and had high sales, going double platinum in the United Kingdom and Ireland.
 The album was followed by Girls Aloud's first tour, the What Will the Neighbours Say...?
 Tour.

+For the album's 20th anniversary, it was reissued in March 2024 in three formats: a sky-blue vinyl LP, a picture disc vinyl LP, and a three-CD deluxe edition, as well as a digital download and on streaming.
+The non-vinyl editions feature the original UK album along with remixes, alternative cuts, rarities, and three previously unreleased tracks: a cover of Chris Isaak's "Wicked Game" originally slated for a shelved 2005 reissue of the album, the original song "Disco Bunny", and a cover of British pop duo Mania's "Baby When You Go."

 Conception

-Band member Cheryl revealed in an interview that although Girls Aloud's debut album Sound of the Underground and its singles had been successful, in 2004, Polydor Records were considering dropping them from the label after what they perceived as underperformance of the album's sales, considering that the group was formed during Popstars: The Rivals, which drew 20 million viewers, which according to record executives was not "turning into 20 million sales."
+Band member Cheryl Tweedy revealed in an interview that although Girls Aloud's debut album Sound of the Underground and its singles had been successful, in 2004, Polydor Records were considering dropping them from the label after what they perceived as underperformance of the album's sales, considering that the group was formed during Popstars: The Rivals, which drew 20 million viewers, which according to record executives was not "turning into 20 million sales."
 However, Polydor's then-marketing director, Peter Lorraine, appealed to the label and convinced them to allow the group to record a second album.

 Polydor enlisted Brian Higgins and Xenomania to produce Girls Aloud's second album in its entirety, following their production of six tracks from Sound of the Underground, including the album's three singles, and three more tracks: "Girls on Film", "You Freak Me Out" (for the film Freaky Friday) and "Jump" (for the film Love Actually), which all featured on the album's late 2003 reissue.
 "When the second album came round, the label said, 'Listen, we're not going to do this group any more if you don't do it.'"
 Higgins explained.
 "I think my initial reaction was to do a few tracks and he said, 'No, you have to do this because I think you're the only person who understands exactly what it is'.
 So, that's how we took it on."